 |Preview host||We are a mixture: family home, garden renowned for its roses and borders, food grower, art & events venue.
 Sometimes it is quiet, and at other times very busy.
 I wanted to put 1-5 for the number of adult hosts, as I am sometimes alone but sometimes not, and there are gardeners and others here by day. |

 We are veggie-centric: we eat little meat or fish, and we welcome vegetarians and vegans.
 We can host meat eaters, but they won't eat meat every day!
 Wwoofers must be able to cook for themselves sometimes.

 |Preview host||I have an family run organic apple |

 juice company.
 I have just started and it's very exciting times.
-I have support from my father and my family/ friends however they work and I am in need of a willing volunteer for an great and positive learning opportunity which could lead to further opportunities with us if you like.
+I have support from my family/ friends however they work and I am in need of a willing volunteer for an great and positive learning opportunity which could lead to further opportunities with us if you like.